 Some of our current research projects are outlined below (click on title below or in left menu for details).

-Lung IR Injury - Role of T cells and IL-17.
+Role of T cells and IL-17 in lung IR injury.
 CD4+ T cells are key initiators of lung IR injury.
 This project tests the overall hypothesis that IR injury is initiated through iNKT cell activation via production of IL-17 and NADPH oxidase-dependent oxidative stress.

-Lung IR Injury - Adenosine Receptor Activation.
+Role of adenosine receptors in lung IR injury.
 One anti-inflammatory mechanism involves adenosine production which acts through four adenosine receptors: A1, A2A, A2B, and A3.
 This project tests the role of each adenosine receptor in lung IR injury using an in vivo muring model.